-Qualified incompatible residential land uses within the 65 and up to the 75 dB DNL contours and residential land use located within the 75 dB DNL noise contours where the majority of the parcel is located outside the 75 dB DNL contour would be included in a sound insulation program.
-For qualified properties, the City will provide an acoustical treatment package designed to reduce interior noise levels to 45 DNL and a minimum reduction of 5 dB from the existing interior noise level in accordance with FAA guidelines14.
+Qualified incompatible residential land uses within the 65 and up to the 75 dB DNL contours, and residential land use located partially within the 75 dB DNL noise contours where a majority of the parcel is located outside the 75 dB DNL contour, would be included in a sound insulation program.
+For qualified properties, the City will provide an acoustical treatment package designed to reduce interior noise levels to 45 DNL and provide a minimum reduction of 5 dB from the existing interior noise level in accordance with FAA guidelines.14 These types of parcels will be treated as 70 DNL.

 Relationship to Previous NCP: This will be a revision to the FAA's 1990 ROA Land Use Measure #11.
 The previous NCP contains an approval for "sound proofing" for residences in the 65 DNL and 70 DNL noise contour.
-This measure seeks to supplement that measure to provide for sound insulation to residences in the 75 DNL contour in which the structure is primarily outside the 75 DNL contour.
+This measure seeks to clarify that properties which touch the 75 DNL due to AEDT modeling settings would be treated as 70 DNL.
 The City recognizes these parcels are not contiguous to the existing acquisition area and acquisition could create an adverse impact on the surrounding neighborhood.